CSC3170-2022Fall/project-venti-dice-roll/README.md

 ## Functionality Implementation
 ### Database
 ### Website
+#### Introduction:
+This website is for consumers to buy chips.
+It can be composed to 2 parts.
+The first part asks for the consumer’s information.
+The other is information about chip.
+#### Procedure:
+1. Consumers should assign their names, phone number and address firstly.
+Once they change their address, the program would produce names of companies which produce chips in the next part.
+2. Consumer can choose companies’ names and number of chips in the second part of form.
+3. After all, consumers click the submit button to input data in database.
+#### Function Implementation:
+1. We use the function addeventlistener() to check if the address has changed.
+Once the address is changed, the program will ask for the value of new address and push names of nearby companies into value_list.
+Every value in the list will be imported to different options then append to each company select lists.
+2. Code part: App.py: This code imports pymysql and flask to realize its function.
+It contains a function called index.
+This function is used to connect with index.html and chip.html.
+This function first connects the local database(firm), then uses post to get the data from index.html.
+This code is running on http://127.0.0.1:5000.
+To connect with this code, we use the form function and let its action equals http://127.0.0.1:5000 in the index.html file.
+Then, it uses pymysql to store data in the table.
+When the function finish, return chip.html.
 ## Contribution
 1. ER Diagram and Relation Schema: Wang Yue and Xu Zijie
 2. Database: Chen Yanxi and Jose Andreas